Chris56974/Pethreon/README.md

 ## How to develop

 For this to work you need to [download metamask](https://metamask.io/).
 You might also want to use a different [browser profile](https://youtu.be/Ik8-xn4DyCo?t=15) for development so that you can keep your personal metamask account separate from your development one.
 Once metamask is installed, you need to import a new metamask account via "private key" and insert "test test test test test test test test test test test junk".
 This is a unique key used by hardhat for development, in which every account is given 1000 ether.
-After importing that account, you might need to add a new network as well.
+After importing that private key, you might need to add a new network as well.
 Click on networks (mainnet), then on custom RPC and then add the following network if it's not there already...

 ```text
 Network Name: Localhost 8545